jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+1. Services.
-Services → S3 → (it can be noticed on top that it shows as global, and not specific to a region, however the bucket that would be created would be specific to a region.
-A region is a place where it contains the files) Create a Bucket → Bucket Name: fresh12 (the name is like the domain name, so it should be specific), select the region → Create a bucket → Select the bucket and upload a file →
+2. S3 - It can be noticed on top that it shows as global, and not specific to a region, however the bucket that would be created would be specific to a region.
+A region is a place where it contains the files).
+3. Create a Bucket.
+4. Bucket Name: fresh12 (the name is like the domain name, so it should be specific), select the region.
+5. Create a bucket.
+6. Select the bucket and upload a file →

 <br />